 Who was Lydia?
-A Jewish girl who became a World War II fighter ace.
-She flew numerous missions, shooting down Nazis.
-The first woman to shoot down an enemy plane, the record-holder for most enemies downed: 12 solo, four shared kills.
+A girl who became a World War II fighter ace.
+The first woman to shoot down a Nazi plane, the record-holder for most enemies downed: 12 solo, four shared kills.
 She was called the "White Lilly of Stalingrad".

-Lydia even became a free hunter: she wouldn't fly as directed, but rather do as she will.
+Lydia even became a free hunter: she wouldn't fly as directed, but rather did as she will.
 Find Nazis, shoot them down.
 Talk about awesome.

 Sadly, the odds say that no ace can fly forever.
 Litvyak was shot down over Ukraine in August of 1943.
 She wasn't even 22 years old.

 Here's where it gets strange: her body was never recovered.
 In fact, there is a rumor that she was captured, survived the war, and spent the rest of her life in Europe.